 You’ll find Gail’s at various locations in London.
 You can find out more here.

-Rounding off our list of the best bakeries in London is this cute spot, located near Oval on the way to Camberwell.
+Our penultimate entry to this list of the best bakeries in London is this really cute little spot, located near Oval on the way to Camberwell.
 Founded in 2016, they’re famous for their sourdough breads and pizzas – and also serve craft beer to wash it all down.
 You may need to wait to visit this until after 12pm then – though as the saying goes, it’s five o’clock somewhere…

 The sourdough at Cable Bakery is made by John ‘The Kennington Baker’ – a pretty apt moniker we might add – and the team can whip up a mean toastie for just a fiver.
 The jalapeno and cheese one in particular will settle any hangover you may have, and there’s an on-site coffee roastery too for when you want that cup of joe.
 Come on a Tuesday evening and you’ll be treated to some jazz.
 And the best part?
 It’s only bloody free!
 Winner, winner.